wienslab/wienslab.github.io/_pages/drwiens.md

 <a href="https://www.medrxiv.org/content/10.1101/2022.10.05.22280736v1" class="image" target="_blank"><img src="/assets/images/kirsten_wiens_cholera_positivity.jpg" alt="" width = "75%"/>

 #### SARS-CoV-2 seroprevalence in Juba, South Sudan
-I led the analysis for a SARS-CoV-2 serosurvey conducted by the Ministry of Health and WHO in Juba.
-By measuring antibodies in the blood, we found that many more people had been exposed to the virus than previously thought.
-We also identified a need to validate antibody tests in mild infections and in local populations.
+I led analysis of a SARS-CoV-2 serosurvey conducted by the Ministry of Health and WHO in Juba.
+By measuring antibodies in the blood, we found that more people had been exposed to the virus than previously thought.
+We also showed the importance of validating antibody tests locally and for mild infections.

 <a href="https://wwwnc.cdc.gov/eid/article/27/6/21-0568_article" class="image" target="_blank"><img src="/assets/images/kirsten_wiens_sarscov2_juba.jpg" alt="" width = "75%"/></a>